ono/resque-cleaner/README.markdown

 ResqueCleaner deals with **ONLY LAST X(default=1000) JOBS**.
 In this way, you could avoid slow responses.
 You can change the number through `limiter` attribute.

-Let's see how it works with an follwing example.
+Let's see how it works with an following example.

 **Sample Situation**